 Asparagus and Tomato Frittata with Havarti and Dill

 This Asparagus and Tomato Frittata with Havarti and Dill is a great breakfast for spring when asparagus starts to go on sale, and this tasty frittata is low-carb, gluten-free, meatless, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Breakfast Recipes to find more recipes like this one.

 The the abundance of low-priced asparagus in the market is what inspired me to make Roasted Asparagus Wrapped in Ham, and it was that same bargain asparagus that inspired this Asparagus and Tomato Frittata with Havarti and Dill.
 Even though cherry tomatoes aren’t necessarily a spring food, the asparagus and dill flavors in this made me think of spring, and this is another dish that I think would be great for an Easter or Mother’s Day brunch if you’re cooking for a small group.
 Asparagus and Tomato Frittata would also make a great weekend breakfast any time you have a little bit of leftover asparagus and some cherry tomatoes.